PalCollective/documentation/ES_Risk_Incident_Pals.md

 We don't want you to worry about the difference between risks and incidents.
 Bottom line, if something concerns you, report it.

 Some examples of risks and incidents are a security vulnerability in the app, phishing behavior in-app, or observation that the app disconnects under certain circumstances.
+RECOMMEND BUILDING OUT SOME EXAMPLES HERE

 ## How do I report a risk or incident?
 All risks and incidents can be reported using THIS FORM.